Soft Tissue Injuries

 Common Injuries from Auto Accidents

 Soft Tissue Injuries.
-The majority of injuries from car accidents are called “soft tissue” injuries meaning that the injury was to muscle or other tissue that will usually heal without without much medical treatment or prolonged disability
+The majority of injuries from car accidents are called “soft tissue” injuries meaning that the injury was to muscle or other tissue that will usually heal without much medical treatment or prolonged disability

 Most car accident injuries or soft tissue injuries will heal on their own within a few of days without any medical treatment at all.
 However, serious injuries may become permanent and leave you with a life long physical disability.